wincent/masochist/content/wiki/Migrating from macOS to Linux.md

 * **Xcode:** Ha ha, just joking.

 Losing some of these would hurt but be livable, but some of the others would be really, really big losses.
 This is why in that tweet that I linked to above, I put my chances of switching at "approaching 50%".

+# Doubts

+System upgrades, long term support, and stability.
+I've used Linux on the server for many years and very happy with it there, but hard to know what it would be like as a desktop platform, as I haven't really ever gone beyond playing with it in that capacity.